pdfcpu/pdfcpu/content/core/validate.md

 Strict and relaxed are validation policies.
 They do not select a PDF/A profile, provide complete PDF 2.0 validation, or constitute a signature trust, legal-validity, or regulatory-compliance assessment.

+Validation coverage grows between releases.
+A PDF that passed strict validation in an older release may fail when pdfcpu adds a check for a previously uncovered rule.
+Use relaxed mode for broad real-world compatibility and strict mode when detected specification violations must be rejected.

 #### Progress